CAOT Position Statement

 - Identify strategies to facilitate access to occupational therapy services that will provide opportunities for engagement in meaningful and health-building occupations for people with obesity.

-- Facilitate collaboration among occupational therapists to increase the profile of the profession in the area of obesity intervention, research, policy, and advocacy.
+- Facilitate collaboration among occupational therapists to increase the profile of the profession in research, policy and advocacy in the prevention, treatment and management of obesity.

 - Collaborate with other disciplines in the areas of research, policy development, education and clinical practice related to the prevention, treatment and management of obesity.

-2. A report on health policies and trends authored by the Canadian Policy Research Networks (CPRN) for the Canadian Association of Occupational Therapists (CAOT) identified obesity as an area of high priority (Pierre, Pollack, & Farfard, 2007).
-Gaps in knowledge and research in the area of obesity include areas of interest to occupational therapy services such as promoting the development of environments to enable participation in physical activities and developing partnerships with policy makers, industry, and non-governmental organizations to address the ¡°personal health and societal challenges posed by obesity (Pierre et al., p.
+- A report on health policies and trends authored by the Canadian Policy Research Networks (CPRN) for the Canadian Association of Occupational Therapists (CAOT) identified obesity as an area of high priority (Farfard, Pierre, & Pollack, 2007).
+Gaps in knowledge and research in the area of obesity include areas of interest to occupational therapy services such as promoting the development of environments to enable participation in everyday occupations and physical activity.
+This may be done by developing partnerships with policy makers, industry and non-governmental organizations to address the “personal health and societal challenges posed by obesity” (Farfard et al., 2007, p.
 27).
-Occupational therapists need to be aware of the current state of knowledge about obesity and the implications for occupational performance in order to be effective in mitigating the causes and consequences of obesity.
+Occupational therapists need to be aware of the current state of knowledge about obesity and its implications for occupational performance in order to be effective in mitigating the causes and consequences of obesity.

 Glossary of Terms